For many kids, an ice cream sundae or a cool glass of milk at lunch means an afternoon of cramps, gas, and diarrhea.

 For some kids, these symptoms are very severe and their systems can't tolerate any lactose.
 For others, the symptoms are milder and they just have to limit the amount of dairy products they consume.

-Lactose intolerance can be managed — and the stomach discomfort can be reduced — with some modifications to the diet.
-If you suspect that your child has a lactose intolerance, contact your doctor.
+Lactose intolerance can be managed — and the stomach discomfort can be eased — with some changes to the diet.
+If you think that your child has a lactose intolerance, call your doctor.

 Who Gets Lactose Intolerance?